 Local government finances

-Finnish local authorities spent EUR 47.2 billion in 2019 on arranging services and promoting the welfare of residents.
+Finnish local authorities spend annually about EUR 44 billion on arranging services and promoting the welfare of residents.
 Social and health care services account for almost a half of the total expenditure and education and culture almost one third.

 Fees and charges account for about a quarter of municipal revenue.
 Most of the customer charges are collected for services such as water supply, waste disposal, power supply and public transport.
 Just under one tenth of social welfare and health expenditure is covered through customer and patient charges.
 Basic education is free.

 The central government participates in the financing of statutory local services by granting transfers to local government.
 The central government transfer system evens out financial inequalities between local authorities and ensures equal access to services throughout the country.
 Central government transfers account for less than one-fifth of all municipal revenue.

 Local self-government is an essential element of municipal finances.
 Local authorities have substantial freedom to choose how they finance their services and investments.